 What We Do

-The Lamb Center is a daytime drop-in shelter for poor and individuals experiencing homelessness in Fairfax, Virginia.
-We provide a variety of services without cost to our guests, including breakfast, lunch, showers, laundry service, Bible studies, housing and job counseling, AA meetings, a nurse practitioner clinic, a dental clinic, and much more.
-We partner with local groups and organizations who have a passion for serving the homeless.
+The Lamb Center is a daytime drop-in shelter for individuals experiencing homelessness in Fairfax, Virginia.
+We provide a variety of services without cost to our guests, including breakfast, lunch, showers, laundry service, Bible studies, case management, AA meetings, a nurse practitioner clinic, a dental clinic, and much more.
+We partner with local groups and organizations that have a passion for serving the homeless.

 "Come inherit the kingdom prepared for you … For I was hungry and you gave me something to eat, I was thirsty and you gave me a drink, I was a stranger and you welcomed me.
 I needed clothes and you clothed me. … When you did if for one of the least of my brothers and sisters, you were doing it for me."
 Matthew 25:34-35, 40

 The clothing closet is open on Tuesdays and Thursdays and one Saturday each month.
 Guests who are vaccinated and experiencing homelessness can visit the clothing closet once a month to “shop” for up to ten items of clothing.

 Our guests have the opportunity to have one load of laundry done each day.
 Over 10,000 loads of laundry are washed for our guests each year.